uhkniazi/SCTU_COSMOS_DB_Paper/README.md

-# An Open-Source SQL Database Schema for Integrated Clinical and Translational Data Management in Cancer Research  - perspective of a UKCRC clinical trials unit
+# An Open-Source SQL Database Schema for Integrated Clinical and Translational Data Management in Clinical Trials - perspective of a Cancer Research UK clinical trials unit

 # Supplementary Material